Get started with Mizzou

-The program is not designed to lead to professional licensure or certification.
-If you wish to enhance your degree with the requirements for certification or licensure, please contact the ELPA department (ELPA@missouri.edu) to discuss potential options.
+The online EdD in educational leadership does not lead to professional licensure or certification.
+If you wish to enhance your degree with these requirements, please contact the ELPA department (ELPA@missouri.edu) to discuss potential options.

 Quick facts